-Conducting NPS surveys is arguably the best way to discover how your customers perceive your product.
-We all know how it goes: a score that ranges between 0 and 10 and an open-ended response where your customers freely speak their mind about your product.
+We all know how NPS surveys go: a score that ranges between 0 and 10 and an open-ended response where your customers freely speak their mind about your product.

 But there’s a practical problem that arises when we scale this procedure upwards.
 Sure, numbers aren’t hard to track and quantify, but open answers are.
 Why?
 Because words aren’t numbers and, more importantly, your customers answer subjectively leaving positive, negative and neutral opinions.